mark-watson/SwiftAI-book/manuscript/preface.md

 ## GitHub Repositories for Book Examples

-While I do have one main repository for this book, all code examples that can be used as libraries live in their own GitHub repository.
+All code examples can be used as libraries and live in their own GitHub repository.
 I suggest that you clone the following repositories now so you will have them while working through the examples in this book:

 - https://github.com/mark-watson/SwiftAI-book-code - main book repository
 - https://github.com/mark-watson/ShellProcess_swift